morganwalkup/godot-utility-ai/README.md

 A decision-making 'brain' for video game characters, powered by utility scores.

+Production tested!
+This is the system I use in my own game, [Code Zodiac](https://store.steampowered.com/app/2403880/Code_Zodiac/)

 ### How to Use

 1. Add this code to your `addons/` folder